MorveN11/http-server-c/README.md

 ## Necessary dependencies

-For this project you should have installed the following dependencies:
+For this project you should have installed `python3` on your computer.

-- python3.12-devel

 ## Run the server